 Values and Operating Principles

-Active Citizenship: We believe in the importance of active civic engagement as a means of achieving social justice.
+Lifelong Civic Engagement: We believe in the importance of active civic engagement as a means of achieving social justice.

 Community Based Learning: We believe in the high-impact practices of academic service learning and community based research as opportunities for students to achieve their full learning potential.

-Stewardship of Our Resources: We believe in being honorable stewards of our resources.
+Responsible Stewardship: We believe in being honorable stewards of our resources.

 Innovation: We believe that leading edge approaches are valuable and necessary to address complex societal problems.